rrvt/pp/README.md

 # pp -- Print Program(s)

-Two versions of the same application, on callable from CommandLine (i.e. the Dos Box) and one a windows version.
+Two versions of the same application, one callable from CommandLine (i.e. the Dos Box) and one a windows version.
 The goal is to produce a printed output where chunks of code separated by two lines from other chunks of code appear on one page in so far as it is practical for that to happen.
 If a chunk is too big to fit on a page, then pick a single blank line to break the page, and so on...